vorpalnet/blade/proto/webrtc/README.md

 to the node holding the WebSocket* — the contact routes to the node, which is exactly right for a socket that cannot replicate.

+So `BrowserRegistry` being node-local is not a cluster limitation, and there is nothing to fan out: the call, its dialog and its media all arrive where the socket already is.
+The `480` that `InboundToBrowser` answers when the socket is not here means the binding is stale — it has gone and the browser has not yet re-registered from wherever it reconnected — and until it does, it is unreachable from every engine, not just this one.

 On socket close or error the gateway sends `Expires: 0`.
 A page reload never tears down its successor's binding: the superseded socket's unregister returns null, and the replacement's re-REGISTER finds the same by-key session, produces the identical